 Why You Should Visit

-Although named for the 10-acre swamp in the center of the site, the Greene Swamp Preserve includes additional important features such as a small stream and talus slopes and interesting rock outcrops on the southern slope of Mt.
+Although named for the 10-acre swamp in the center of the site, the Greene Swamp Preserve includes additional interesting features such as a small stream, talus slopes and interesting rock outcrops on the southern slopes of Bull Hill, one of the peaks making up a distinct forested plateau-like upland east of the Connecticut River known as Mt.
 Toby.
-Overlooking the Connecticut River Valley, it is home to unusual species and is a wonderful escape for hikers, bird-watchers and cross-country skiers.
+The Mt.
+Toby area is known locally for its unique geology and unusual plant and animal species.
+The numerous trails both in and around the Greene Swamp Preserve provide a wonderful escape for hikers, bird-watchers and cross-country skiers.
+The regional Robert Frost Trail goes through the Preserve.

 Why the Conservancy Selected This Site